de1chk1nd/f5-k8s-istio-lab/docs/source/learning/calico.rst

   ip-10-1-1-6   Ready    <none>   159d   v1.13.4

 You should see 3 nodes - the master node and two worker nodes.
-Status must be :red:`"Ready"`
+Status must be "Ready"

 .. toctree::
    :maxdepth: 2